Jianan2315/Hayeresume/plainClient/readme.md

 # Scripts behind each button
 1) Save:Save current modification to database and reload page.
 2) Download: Automatically download a pdf of current modification and redirect to successful download page.
 No save operation.
 3) Print: Use browser print functionality and reload page.
 Save current modification to localStorage instead of database.

+#  Next steps:
+Since all updates on plain draft have passed tests, I sync react app with those updates.